About the Payara Platform

 Payara Server is derived from the upstream GlassFish source tree with our own enhancements and fixes.
 Payara and Payara Server are not affiliated with, maintained, authorized, endorsed or sponsored by Oracle or any of its affiliates.

 How is Payara Server better than GlassFish?

-On top of the regular quarterly releases with bug fixes and patches, Payara Server has a lot of new tools and features that are not present in GlassFish.
+On top of the regular monthly releases with bug fixes and patches, Payara Server has a lot of new tools and features that are not present in GlassFish.
 See our GlassFish vs Payara Server page here for more details and features comparison.

 Is it difficult to migrate from GlassFish Open Source Edition 4.1 to Payara Server 4.1?

 Absolutely not!
 Payara Server 4 is derived from GlassFish Server Open Source Edition so the migration is really easy.
 Check out our GlassFish to Payara Server Migration Guide for some useful tips on migration process.
 We also created a guide to then migrate from Payara Server 4 to Payara Server 5.

 And if you think you might need some help with migration (especially from GlassFish 3 and below), we can also help you with the process if you become a Payara Platform Enterprise customer and choose the available Migration & Project Support option.

 Where can I find Payara Server and Payara Micro documentation?

 The Payara Server and Payara Micro documentation is available here.

 The Payara project is hosted on GitHub, allowing us to make use of the various tools GitHub has integrated for managing projects.
 GitHub also makes allowing the community access to view and edit the source code very easy and public.
 Have a look at the Payara Wiki to see the details of how to contribute and check out our Community page for some more useful info and links.